JohnnyPeng123/hierarchical_bar_chart-/README.md

 2. hbar.js - JavaScript that used to generate the hbar, slightly modified from the original ones by Mike Bostock

-3. hbar.r - r function that produce hbar chart in R environment leveraging "r2d3" package and the original D3.js by Mike Bostock
+3. hbar.r - R function named "hbar" that produce hbar chart in R environment leveraging "r2d3" package and the original D3.js by Mike Bostock

 4. main.r - a simple use case to demonstration how to use the hbar.r function to generate hbar chart.

 # Function Arguments

-This function has 3 main arguments that is required to run this function:
+"hbar" function has 3 main arguments that is required to run it:

 1. data - A data.table object in the R environment that contains the data that will be used to generate hbar chart.